-- The brake pedal is not securely fastened, is binding, or fails to return to its original position. - The power brake assistance system fails to provide braking assistance, is damaged, or is leaking. - There are missing, broken, or damaged wheel studs and/or lug nuts. - Any brake rotor or brake drum does not meet manufacturer's specifications, is corroded, or damaged. - Any brake pad or shoes does not meet manufacturer's service limits, is contaminated, or is damaged. - The drum brake shoes are installed incorrectly. - The drum brake hardware (including a S-type cam or actuating arm), anchors, or backplate is missing or damaged. - Any axle bearing/grease seal is found to have failed. - The master cylinder is damaged, leaking or internally bypassing, or there is evidence of brake fluid contamination. - Any valve (e.g., proportioning, metering, combination) are leaking and/or damaged
+- The brake pedal is not securely fastened, is binding, or fails to return to its original position. - The power brake assistance system fails to provide braking assistance, is damaged, or is leaking. - There are any missing, broken, or damaged wheel studs or lug nuts. - Any brake rotor or brake drum does not meet the manufacturer's specifications, is corroded, or is damaged. - Any brake pad or shoe does not meet the manufacturer's service limits, is contaminated, or is damaged. - Any drum brake shoe is installed incorrectly. - Any drum brake hardware (including an S-type cam or actuating arm), anchors, or backplate is missing or damaged. - Any axle bearing/grease seal is found to have failed. - The master cylinder is damaged, leaking, or internally bypassing, or there is evidence of brake fluid contamination. - Any valve (e.g., proportioning, metering, combination) is leaking or damaged. - Any caliper is leaking or damaged, or has any missing or worn hardware or components. - Any wheel cylinder is leaking, damaged, or not securely fastened. - Any brake fluid or air system leak is found. - Any wheel magnet is not securely fastened, is not under sufficient spring pressure, or is worn to the point the wear indicators (dots) are no longer present. - Any electric trailer brake wiring, connector, or switch, or the electric trailer brake battery, is missing, damaged, or not securely fastened. - Any of the air brake system components fails the inspection detailed in Chapter 5.7 of this manual. - Any of the air brake system components are not securely fastened, or are missing or damaged. - The brake chamber spring is broken.

-- Any caliper is leaking, damaged, has missing and/or worn hardware or components, or is damaged. - Any wheel cylinder is leaking, not securely fastened, or is damaged. - Any brake fluid or air system leak is found. - Any wheel magnet is not securely fastened, not under sufficient spring pressure, and/or is worn to the point the wear indicators (dots) are no longer present. - The electric trailer brake wiring, connectors, switches, and battery are missing, damaged, and/or not securely fastened. - Any component of the air brake system components fails the inspection detailed in Section 5.7. - Any component of the air brake system is not securely fastened, missing, or damaged. - The brake chamber spring is broken. - Air brake system is not capable of providing full brake application. - Parking brake does not hold the vehicle under all load conditions. - The vehicle (except motorcycle) is not equipped with both a brake system and a parking brake system. - Brakes are configured improperly according to vehicle or component manufacturer specifications. - The trailer break-away system is missing, has missing components, is damaged, and/or fails to operate correctly. - The brake system warning lights and/or warning messages do not "bulb-check" or stay illuminated.
+- The air brake system is not capable of providing full brake application. - The parking brake does not hold the vehicle under all load conditions. - The vehicle (except motorcycles) is not equipped with both a brake system and a parking/emergency brake system. - Any portion of the brake system is configured improperly according to vehicle or component manufacturer specifications. - The trailer break-away system is missing, has any missing components, is damaged, or fails to operate correctly. - Any brake system warning lights or warning messages do not "bulb-check" or they stay illuminated.

-Chapter 6 Steering and Suspension
+CHAPTER 6 Steering and Suspension